commonkarma/commonkarma.org-source/index.md

 If this sounds radically ambitious, it is.
 It has to be.

 We need this.
-A  web that reflects us, our actions, our values.
-Not those trying to work us.
-It would be our web, the result of our shared actions.
+A web that reflects our values, not of those trying to work us.
+If you use the button honestly, your view of the web would reflect that.
+If you used it frivolously, you would get a frivolous web.
+The web we get would be the result of our shared actions.
 It would reflect **our common karma**.

 Everyone's combined <span class="garbage-can">![a trash can](./images/garbage-can.svg)</span> clicks would turn the tables on <del>click bait</del>, <del>scams</del>, <del>false advertising</del> and all other <del>dishonest junk</del>.  <del>Second-rate stuff</del> would fizzle.
 Healthy discourse would have a chance.
 Information you could trust would finally start to outnumber <del>the lies</del>.
 Journalism would be journalism again.